hmrc/agent-invitations-frontend/README.md

 POST   /invitations/agents/fast-track
 ```

-The following are the supported services and relevant mandatory fields required to create a fast-track invitation:
+The following are the supported services and relevant mandatory fields required to create a fast track invitation:

 |service|clientIdentifierType|clientIdentifier|knownFact|
 |--------|---------|-------|-------|